wso2/docs-is/en/docs/develop/supporting-mobile-verification-for-an-updated-mobile-number.md

     subscriptions =["PRE_SET_USER_CLAIMS","POST_SET_USER_CLAIMS"]
     ```

-2. Define an attribute for a new claim `pendingMobileNumber` using **Enterprise User Extension** for SCIM2 by adding below configuration to `IS_HOME/repository/conf/scim2-schema-extension.config` file.
+2. Define an attribute for a new claim `pendingMobileNumber` using **Enterprise User Extension** for SCIM2 by adding the following configuration to the `IS_HOME/repository/conf/scim2-schema-extension.config` file.
 (Add this before the last element of the JSON array.)

     ```